 I’d like to extend a huge thanks to Michele for taking the time to share her insights and experiences!

 Do you know an inspiring business woman, and/or a leader in Life Sciences who is challenging the status quo?
 I want to meet them!
 Shoot me an email at firstname.lastname@example.org.
-Posted about 1 year ago
+Posted over 1 year ago